skspyapa/stu-system/README.md

 # In Memory Student Management System
-*Project Description*
+## Project Description
-This project developed by using HTML,CSS,Javascript,jQuery & Bootstrap.
+This project developed to get a real world experience in developing software application using Git & GitHub as agroup project.Here We used HTML,CSS,Javascript,jQuery & Bootstrap.